angy91m/super-pdfkit/README.md

 // YOU CAN USE

-doc.textCenter(                 // TO ADD A LEFT ALIGNED TEXT
+doc.textLeft(                   // TO ADD A LEFT ALIGNED TEXT
     'LEFT ALIGNED TEXT',        // the text
-    200                         // the y position
+    200,                        // the y position OR options { continued: true }         // the options
 );
-doc.textCenter(                 // TO ADD A CENTERED TEXT
-    'CENTERED TEXT',            // the text
-    200                         // the y position
+doc.textRight( 'RIGHT ALIGNED TEXT' );
+doc.textCenter( 'CENTERED TEXT' );
+doc.textBox(
+    [
+        'My favourite color is ',
+        { text: 'red', color: 'red' }
+    ],
+    { align: 'right' }
 );
-doc.textRight(                  // TO ADD A RIGHT ALIGNED TEXT
-    'RIGHT ALIGNED TEXT',       // the text
-    200                         // the y position
-);

 doc.imageCenter(                // TO ADD A CENTERED IMAGE
     'image.png',                // the image
-    100,                        // the image width
-    230                         // the y position
+    230,                        // the y position OR options 100                         // the image width OR options );

-);
+// TO FINISH YOU CAN USE...

 doc.end();                      // TO END THE DOCUMENT